sihayah/portfolio-generator/README.md

 repo: https://github.com/sihayah/portfolio-generator

-This is application created with Node.js, javaScript, and CSS.
-This app allows the user to answer a series of questions in Node.
+This app allows the user to answer a series of questions in Node.js.
 The answers are then used to generate an HTML portfolio page.

-To use this app, the user must download from the repo and, also, have Node downloaded locally.
+To use this app, the user must download from the above repo and, also, have Node downloaded locally.

+This application was created with Node.js, javaScript, and CSS.